The 8 Best Horror Movies With Witches and the Occult

 The Wretched has a pretty unique take on witches, making the concept even creepier than it already is.
 In this one, the witch can shapeshift and take someone's identity—by literally wearing the victim's corpse.

-The movie follows the story of Ben Shaw, a teenage boy who happens to see something strange with his neighbors.
-And as he puts his nose to it, things gets creepier... not only for him, but for everyone around him.
+The movie follows the story of Ben Shaw, a teenage boy who senses something strange about his neighbors.
+And as he looks into, things gets creepier... not only for him, but for everyone around him.

 In The Wretched, the idea of wearing a victim's skin adds a good amount of blood and gore to the already horrifying premise.